Why and How to Install Bar Ends On A Mountain Bike

 ● Step 6: Put back the handle grip

-At this stage, you should put back the handle grip by cleaning the bar with a spray, ensuring to wipe it dry using a rag.
+At this stage, you should put back the handle grip by cleaning the bar with a spray and wiping it dry using a rag.
 Slide it until it comes into contact with the brake lever.
 This should leave enough space for the bar end, the same as the 0.75 measurements you had measured or slightly more.

 ● Step 7: Add the bar end